 - Budget Hostel: Hostel Ruthensteiner.
 For the rest of our trip, we stayed at Hostel Ruthensteiner, one of the oldest hostels in Vienna and still one of the best!
 I was delighted to find out just before our trip that my dad stayed here during a visit to Vienna over 50 years ago.
 Crazy!
 You can read our full hostel review right here, or check room prices.

-- VRBO: There are some great VRBOs in Vienna, if you want to be right in the action near the opera and the cathedral this beautiful apartment is just minutes away from both the opera house and the cathedral.
+- Vacation Rentals: This beautiful apartment is just minutes away from both the opera house and the cathedral.
 Or try this beautifully chic apartment close to shopping and the subway.
 We recommend booking directly through VRBO because it has fewer fees and more flexible cancellation policies than Airbnb – also, we’re not fans of Airbnb’s unethical track record and lax security.

 If your check out is early and you need a place to store your bags?
 Check out LuggageHero, a service that helps you find a safe place to keep your luggage while you’re running around!
 Use the code PRACTICALW for 2 hours of free luggage storage on us.